 Dr Billie Lythberg, PhD, GradDipArts

-Billie is Senior Research Fellow at Mira Szászy Research Centre, working at the junction of economics, history and anthropology.
+Billie is a Senior Research Fellow at the Dame Mira Szászy Research Centre, working at the junction of economics, history and anthropology.
 Her work, funded by commissions and contestable grants, examines notions of market and non-market economic exchange, where economy is understood as comprising ecological, kinship, aesthetic and relational wellbeings.
 A self-identified Pākehā, she collaborates with Māori to explore approaches to entrepreneurship and wellbeing consistent with mātauranga, and Māori–non-Māori partnership.
 A broader interest in Moana economies emerged from her doctoral research, which considered how Tongan decorated barkcloths materialise and perpetuate what might be called intellectual or cultural property but which in Tongan is known as koloa tukufakaholo (treasures to be handed down), and how such barkcloths are mobilised towards distinctly Tongan economic goals in both Tongan spheres of use and gift exchange and the fine art galleries and museums of the Tongan diaspora.
 Theories of economic anthropology and indigenous entrepreneurship were critical to her understanding and written presentation of the fieldwork she undertook in Tonga and Aotearoa New Zealand.

 Dr Tyron Rakeiora Love BEd, PGDipBusAdmin, MMgt, PhD Te Ātiawa